jamjon3/grails-jgit/README.md

 ###Installation

-Download the latest version of the plugin and refer to it in BuildConfig.groovy by it's path as:
+Download the latest version of the plugin and refer to it in BuildConfig.groovy by its path as:

 ```
 grails.plugin.location.'jgit' = "../jgit"